StockwatchDev/application_settings/docs/docs/2-Defining_parameters.md

 Note that albeit settings can be changed programmatically, we still set `frozen=True` for the settings container and -sections (see also the example section below).

+## Parameter docstrings

+The python standard states that class variables are to be documented in the docstring of the containing class.
+[PEP 224](https://peps.python.org/pep-0224/) proposed to enable inline documentation of class attributes, namely by having a docstring appear directly after an attribute definition (analogous to how it's done for e.g. a class definition).
+This PEP was rejected.
+However, IDE's such as VSCode do know how to handle this documentation style.
+Moreover, the package [`attributes-doc`](https://pypi.org/project/attributes-doc/) provides the functionality to add the docstring literals to the objects in question such that introspection tools can make use of it.
+This is achieved by means of a decorator `@attributes_doc` for the class that defines the attributes.
+Our package `application_settings` exports this decorator to facilitate documentation and introspection.

 ## Example

 === "Configuration"